corpserot/luanti_lsp_definitions/MAINTENANCE.md

 - `*.__partial`: Designates a sub-`@class` with extra fields and functions unique to a subset of variant types

 - `*.<Primitive type>fmt`: Designates a sub-type in the format of that `<Primitive type>`
-  - `Tablefmt` is the most common sub-type format, followed by `Stringfmt`
+  - `tablefmt` is the most common sub-type format, followed by `stringfmt`

 ### Field limitations
 Many annotation keywords just don't work with fields, so it's placed inside the documentation text.